hyper63/hyper/CODE_OF_CONDUCT.md

 # Code of Conduct

-All participants of hubble project are expected to abide by our Code of Conduct, both online and during in-person events that are hosted and/or associated with hubble project.
+All participants of atlas project are expected to abide by our Code of Conduct, both online and during in-person events that are hosted and/or associated with hubble project.

 ## The Pledge